 Phenology

-We conducted phenological observations on the study species throughout the spring to winter transition (defined here as March and April in temperate eastern North America) during 2022 and 2023.
+We conducted phenological observations on the study species throughout the winter to spring transition (defined here as Feb-May in temperate eastern North America) during 2022 and 2023.
 For each species we selected five individuals that were different than those selected for freezing tolerance (see below) to avoid any compounding effects that bud removal may have on tree phenology.
 We ranked bud development on a scale between zero and four (following Vitasse et al. 2014), with zero indicating no bud activity, one indicating bud swelling, two indicating bud burst, three indicating initial, immature leaf formation, and four indicating full leaf development.
-We began observations on 15 February 2022 and 10 February 2023 to ensure observations occurred during winter dormancy.
+We began observations on 15 February 2022 and 10 February 2023 to ensure observations occurred prior to any visual bud development.
 We conducted the observations on a biweekly basis and continued until all individuals had developed full leaves for the year.
 Observations concluded on 3 May 2022 and on 20 April 2023.

 Freezing tolerance